mohbd/Home_Assistant_Louvolite_OneTouch/README.md

 The name you would like to give to the NeoSmartBlind.

 **blind_code** _(String)(Required)_<br>
-The blind code. - this is available from the NeoSmartBlind app
+The blind code. - This is available from the NeoSmartBlind app

 **close_time** _(String)(Required)_<br>
 Time taken in seconds to close this blind (use a stop watch to measure)